Trusted WordPress tutorials, when you need them most.

 After choosing an image, click the ‘Select’ button in the bottom right corner of the window.

 If the favicon is bigger than the recommended size, then WordPress will allow you to crop it.
-If it matches the recommended size exactly, then you can just leave it as it is.
+If it exactly matches the recommended size, then you can just leave it as it is.

 Cropping the WordPress blog favicon

 After that, you will be returned to the WordPress Customizer.
-Here, all you need to do is click the ‘Publish’ button in the left sidebar to finish your favicon setup.
+Here, you can finish your favicon setup by clicking the ‘Publish’ button in the left sidebar.

 That’s it!
 Now that you’ve uploaded your favicon, you can visit your WordPress website to see if the image is already live.